Choosing a Consulting Forester

 Once ownership is clearly stated and understood, co-owners need to make a list of activities each individual would like to accomplish on the property.
 After prioritizing these objectives, they should be integrated into a forest management plan.
 Well-defined landowner objectives and a detailed forest management plan are essential to responsible forest management.

-Because he or she is contracted by a landowner, a consultant is legally responsible for representing the landowner’s best interests.
+A consultant is contracted by a landowner and is legally responsible for representing the landowner’s best interests.
 A consultant evaluates the landowner’s forest resources, provides sound technical advice, and helps optimize goals and objectives.

-Consultants provide a variety of services.
-Some of these include:
+Consultants provide a variety of services, including the following:

 - Inventory of resources